 $2a$10$jdT.1tkS9TZgTb3ak.2UmOnWKB1gXNRyBHrcUr4wgzXDIHhjEZz9e

-How to verify a password using bcrypt in Node.js
+You can verify if a password matches a bcrypt hash in Node.js using the compare

 const bcrypt = require('bcrypt');